saguileran/birdsongs/use.md

 To generate a single synthetic syllable (chunck) you must have defined a birdsong (syllable), the process is as follows:

-1. Define a paths object.
+1. Define a paths and ploter object.
 2. Use the previous path obeject to define a birdsong (syllable) object, it also requeries the file number (birdsong for a syllable).
-Here you can define the window FFT length and the umbral threshold to compute the pitch
+Here you can define the window FFT length and the umbral threshold to compute the pitch.
 3. Define an optimization object with a dictionary of the method name and its parameters.
-4. Find the optimal gamma, for a single syllable or for a set of syllables defined from time intervals.
+4. Find the optimal gamma (γ), for a single syllable or for a set of syllables defined from time intervals.
-5. Find the optimal labia parameters, the motor gesture curve.
+5. Find the optimal labia parameters, the motor gesture curve: air-sac pressure (α) and labia tension (β).
 6. Generate the synthetic birdsong from the previous control parameters found.
 7. Plot and save all the syrinx, scoring, and result variables.
 8. Write the syllable audios defined both synthetic and real.

 <!--

 ```python
 syllable  = bs.Syllable(birdsong)           # additional options: flim=(fmin,fmax), tlim=(t0,tend)